Strawberry Shortcake

 • For the Biscuits

-• In a large mixing bowl, whisk together the flour, 2 tablespoons sugar, baking powder, and salt until evenly combined.
+• In a large mixing bowl, whisk together the flour, cornstarch, baking powder, baking soda, sugar, and salt until well combined.

 Similar Posts